Shopify/semian/README.md

 ## Semian [![Build Status](https://travis-ci.org/csfrancis/semian.svg?branch=master)](https://travis-ci.org/csfrancis/semian)

-Semian is a Ruby implementation of Bulkhead resource isolation pattern, using SysV semaphores.
+Semian is a Ruby implementation of the Bulkhead resource isolation pattern, using SysV semaphores.
 Bulkheading controls access to external resources, protecting against resource or network latency, by allowing otherwise slow queries to fail fast.

 Downtime is easy to detect.
 Requests fail when querying the resource, usually fast.
 Reliably detecting higher than normal latency is more difficult.
 Strict